-Common injuries among healthcare workers
+Common injuries among health care workers

 March 11, 2021 | By MultiCare Occupational Medicine